Dynatrace/OneAgent-SDK-for-Java/README.md

 	  <scope>compile</scope>
 	</dependency>

-If you prefer to integrate the SDK using plain jar file, just download them from mavenCentral - Dynatrace OneAgent SDK for Java [binary](https://search.maven.org/remotecontent?filepath=com/dynatrace/oneagent/sdk/java/oneagent-sdk/1.0.3/oneagent-sdk-1.0.3.jar), [source](https://search.maven.org/remotecontent?filepath=com/dynatrace/oneagent/sdk/java/oneagent-sdk/1.0.3/oneagent-sdk-1.0.3-sources.jar) and [javadoc](https://search.maven.org/remotecontent?filepath=com/dynatrace/oneagent/sdk/java/oneagent-sdk/1.0.3/oneagent-sdk-1.0.3-javadoc.jar)
+If you prefer to integrate the SDK using plain jar file, just download them from mavenCentral.
+You can find the download links for each version in the [Release notes](#releasenotes) section.

 The Dynatrace OneAgent SDK for Java has no further dependencies.